 will be held Saturday, April 11

 The theme will be "Eyes and Ears Everywhere?
-Privacy in an Age of Goverment and Technological Intrusion."
+Privacy in an Age of Government and Technological Intrusion."
 Geoffrey R. Stone

-, former University of Chicago Law School Dean and Provost who also served on President Obama’s National Security Agency review committee, will be the keynote speaker.
+, Edward H. Levi Distinguished Service Professor of Law, University of Chicago Law School, who also served on President Obama’s National Security Agency review committee, will be the keynote speaker.

 2014 Constitutional Law Symposium